akka/akka/akka-docs-dev/rst/scala/stream-integrations.rst

 A publisher that is created with ``Sink.publisher`` only supports one subscriber.
 A second subscription attempt will be rejected with an :class:`IllegalStateException`.

-A publisher that supports multiple subscribers can be created with ``Sink.fanoutPublisher``
+A publisher that supports multiple subscribers is created as follows:
-instead:

 .. includecode:: code/docs/stream/ReactiveStreamsDocSpec.scala
   :include: author-alert-subscriber,author-storage-subscriber

 .. includecode:: code/docs/stream/ReactiveStreamsDocSpec.scala#source-fanoutPublisher

-The buffer size controls how far apart the slowest subscriber can be from the fastest subscriber before slowing down the stream.
+The input buffer size of the stage controls how far apart the slowest subscriber can be from the fastest subscriber before slowing down the stream.

 To make the picture complete, it is also possible to expose a :class:`Sink` as a :class:`Subscriber`